billbreit/BitWiseApps/README.md

 ### BitWiseApps

 A toolkit for creating small footprint, high performance applications with Binary Logic on Python and MicroPython platforms.
+The most significant modules so far are ListStore and TableStore which provide some level of database capability in a small memory footprint, a base of about 40K, usable on Raspberry Pi Pico and ESP32 microcontrollers.

 Current version is 0.4.2.